 István Orosz’s best creation is probably the one called Mysterious Island.
 It’s a sketch of a seashore with a sail pushed along by the wind, and two men trekking.

-But if the image is turned upside down, and a cylindrical mirror placed over the circular sun, a portrait of Jules Verne emerges.
+But if a cylindrical mirror is placed over the circular sun, a portrait of Jules Verne emerges.

 His other works